The Chinese Album

 The Chinese Album is the second album from the expatriate British alternative rock band Spacehog.
 It was released on Sire Records in 1998.

 The Chinese Album was considered for a soundtrack and basis of a film called Mungo City (later called The Chinese Movie).
 It was to be about a band that moves to Hong Kong for success after being rejected by a New York record company.
 Unsatisfied with the final script, Spacehog dismissed any plans for shooting.

 Spacehog wrote and recorded 20 songs for The Chinese Album.
 Among these are the B-sides "Final Frontier", "Isle of Manhattan" and "Cryogenic Lover", which were released on European singles.

-"Carry On" peaked at No. 43 on the UK Singles Chart.
+"Carry On" peaked at No. 43 on the UK Singles Chart where as "Mungo City" peaked at 79.

 Critical reception

 The A.V.
 Club wrote that "for the most part, The Chinese Album sounds like Aladdin Sane or Roxy Music's early material, stripped of any sense of commitment or adventure."
 The Orlando Sentinel wrote that "one can only admire a group so unrepentantly unfashionable, especially when it stirs its influences together with such flair and flamboyance."
 The Austin Chronicle called the album "a pretty, precious confection of pop ditties."
 The Rough Guide to Rock deemed it "a beautifully crafted masterpiece, intelligent, edgy and eclectic."